Lonestar137/ssm/README.md

 ## Simple SSH Manager (SSM)
-SSM is a lightweight Python(ncurses) based SSH manager.
+SSM is a lightweight Python ncurses based SSH manager.

+## Startup
+To start the application simply place the binary `ssm` file in a location on the `PATH` of your system, preferrably add this folder to your `PATH` environment variable.
+From that point, you can simply type `ssm` in a terminal to start the application.

+NOTE: For Windows users, you  cannot move the binary out of the project folder and will need to add the folder to `PATH`.
+***

+## Interpreting from source(Optional)

 ### Installation
 For installation, you essentially just need to clone the repository and define a few variables.